 Cost of Goods Sold

-Cost of Goods Sold (COGS) is a metric crucial to pay attention to.
+Cost of Goods Sold (COGS) illustrates the most relevant and meaningful information related to the costs your business occurs.
 It is the cost of one product to the manufacturer, retailer or distributor.
-You can easily find out what products are in vain, and what products are of more importance for your business.
+Therefore, it allows you to easily find out what products are in vain, and what products are of more importance for your business.

 Cost of Goods Sold = (Beginning Inventory + Cost of Goods) – Ending Inventory